Tajiks: Uzbekistan

 According to the U.S. State Department Report, it is estimated that there are between 1.2 and 1.8 million Tajiks in Uzbekistan.

 Official statistics in Uzbekistan state that the Tajik community accounts for 4.5% of the nation's population.
 Approximately 1.7 million Tajiks live in Uzbekistan.
 It is difficult to accurately count the number of Tajiks in Uzbekistan, as many Uzbeks, Turkmens, Azerbaijanis, and Jews also speak Persian.

-View of the Registan in Samarkand – although the second largest city of Uzbekistan, it is predominantly a Tajik populated city, along with Bukhara.
+View of the Registan in Samarkand – although the second largest city of Uzbekistan, it is predominantly a Tajik-populated city, along with Bukhara.

 China

-Chinese Tajiks or Mountain Tajiks in China (Sarikoli: /fo/, Tujik; 塔吉克族 (Tǎjíkè Zú)), including Sarikolis (majority) and Wakhis (minority) in China, are the Pamiri ethnic group that lives in the Xinjiang Uyghur Autonomous Region in Northwestern China.
-They are one of the 56 nationalities officially recognized by the government of the People's Republic of China.
+Chinese Tajiks or Mountain Tajiks in China (Sarikoli: /fo/, Tujik; 塔吉克族 (Tǎjíkè Zú)), including Sarikolis (the majority) and Wakhis (a minority) in China, are the Pamiri ethnic group that lives in the Xinjiang Uyghur Autonomous Region in Northwestern China.
+They are one of the 56 nationalities officially recognised by the government of the People's Republic of China.

 Kazakhstan

-According to the 1999 population census, there were 26,000 Tajiks in Kazakhstan (0.17% of the total population), about the same number as in the 1989 census.
-59,000 in 2025.
+According to the 1999 population census, there were 26,000 Tajiks in Kazakhstan (0.17% of the total population), approximately the same number as in the 1989 census.
+By 2025, this figure had risen to 59,000.